freeskys/reactive-cocoa-example-tableview-starter/README.md

-# reactive-cocoa-example-tableview-starter
+# Reactive Cocoa UITableView Example
-ReactiveCocoa example for reloading data on the UITableView.
-This is the starter project.
+ReactiveCocoa example for reloading data on the UITableView

+### How to Run
+- Clone the project
+- Run `pod install` on the project folder
+- Open `.xcworkspace`
+- Run the project

+### Created By
+- Harditya Ramadhan